-As at December 31, 2016, the Company has to incur \$1,146,239 in qualifying exploration expenditures by December 31, 2017 to meet its flow-through commitment as described in Note 10.
+As at December 31, 2017, the Company has to incur \$2,331,389 in qualifying exploration expenditures by December 31, 2018 to meet its flow-through commitment.
 The Company keeps a separate bank account for the flow-through expenses to be incurred in a minimum amount equal to the flow-through obligation.
 At this time, management anticipates meeting that obligation and as a result, no additional provisions are required.